NethermindEth/starknet.go/docs/developers.md

 know before you contribute:

 - What is the difference between `rpc` and `gateway`?
+- What version of `rpc` should I use
 - Where are the resources about the protocol?
 - How to interact with accounts?
 - How to better understand the protocol?